ryantd42/NY-Legislative-Git/2023/A6831A-2023/bill.md

  including, but not limited to:
   i. the times and places [such] AGENCY records are available;
-  ii. the persons from whom such records may be obtained[,]; and iii. the fees for copies of records which shall not exceed twenty-five cents per photocopy not in excess of nine inches by fourteen inches,  or the  actual  cost of reproducing any other record in accordance with the provisions of paragraph (c) of this subdivision, except when a different fee is otherwise prescribed by statute.
-In the case where  an  identical record has been prepared for a previous request within the past 6 months and  an  electronic copy is available, an agency shall not charge a fee.
+  ii. the persons from whom such records may be obtained[,]; and iii. except when a different fee is otherwise prescribed by statute:
+  (1) the fees for paper copies of records shall not exceed  twenty-five cents  per photocopy not in excess of nine inches by fourteen inches, or the actual cost of reproducing any other record in accordance  with  the provisions of paragraph (c) of this subdivision.
- If more than one request is made for an identical record before any such request has been fulfilled, any fees charged by the  agency  under  this subparagraph shall be apportioned equally among the requestors.
+  (2)  In  the  case  where  an identical record has been prepared for a previous request within the past 6 months  and  an  electronic  copy  is available, an agency shall not charge a fee for the reproduction of such record,  except  for the actual cost of a storage device or media if one is provided to the requester in complying with such request.
-  (c) if disclosed would impair present or imminent contract awards [or] EXCLUDING collective bargaining negotiations;
+  (c) if disclosed would impair present or imminent contract  awards  or collective bargaining negotiations;
-  (d)  are  trade  secrets or are submitted to an agency by a commercial enterprise or derived from information obtained from a commercial enter- prise UNDER COMPULSION OF LAW OR REGULATION and which if disclosed would cause substantial injury to the  competitive  position  of  the  subject enterprise;
+  (d)  are  trade  secrets or are submitted to an agency by a commercial enterprise or derived from information obtained from a commercial enter- prise UNDER COMPULSION OF LAW OR REGULATION and which if disclosed would
+ A. 6831--A  4

+ cause substantial injury to the  competitive  position  of  the  subject enterprise;
   (e)  are  compiled  for SUCH AGENCY'S law enforcement purposes only to the extent that disclosure would:
- A. 6831  4

   i. interfere with SUCH  AGENCY'S  law  enforcement  investigations  or judicial  proceedings,  provided  however, that any agency, which is not conducting the investigation that the requested records relate to,  that is  considering  denying  access  pursuant  to  this  subparagraph shall receive confirmation from the law enforcement  or  investigating  agency conducting the investigation that disclosure of such records will inter- fere with an ongoing investigation;
   ii.  deprive  a person of a right to a fair trial or impartial adjudi- cation;
   iii. identify a confidential source or disclose confidential  informa- tion relating to a criminal investigation; or iv.  reveal  criminal  investigative  techniques or procedures, except routine techniques and procedures;
   (g) are inter-agency or intra-agency DELIBERATIVE materials, INCLUDING RECOMMENDATIONS, PROPOSALS, SUGGESTIONS, AND OTHER SUBJECTIVE  DOCUMENTS REFLECTING  THE  PERSONAL  OPINIONS OF THE WRITER OR WRITERS RATHER THAN THE POLICY OF THE AGENCY, which are not:
   i. statistical or factual tabulations or data;
   ii. instructions to staff that affect the public;
   iii. final agency policy or determinations;
   iv. external audits, including but not limited to audits performed  by the comptroller and the federal government; or
   (c)  a  reasonably  detailed  current  list  by  subject matter of all records in the possession of the agency, whether or not available  under this article.
 Each agency shall update its subject matter list annually, and  the date of the most recent update shall be conspicuously indicated on the list.
 Each state agency as defined in subdivision  four  of  this section  [that  maintains  a website] shall post its current list on its website and such posting shall be linked to the website of the committee on open government.
 [Any such agency that does not  maintain  a  website shall arrange to have its list posted on the website of the committee on open government.]
   (b)  As  used  in this subdivision the term "agency" or "state agency" means [only a state department,  board,  bureau,  division,  council  or office  and  any  public  corporation  the majority of whose members are appointed by  the  governor]  A  BOARD,  BUREAU,  DIVISION,  COMMISSION, COMMITTEE,  PUBLIC  AUTHORITY,  PUBLIC  CORPORATION,  COUNCIL, OFFICE OR OTHER GOVERNMENTAL ENTITY PERFORMING A GOVERNMENTAL OR PROPRIETARY FUNC- TION FOR THE STATE, EXCEPT THE JUDICIARY OR THE STATE LEGISLATURE.
   (c) Each state  agency  [that  maintains]  SHALL  MAINTAIN  a  website [shall]  AND  post information related to this article and article six-A of this chapter on its website.
 Such information  shall  include,  at  a minimum,  contact  information  for the persons from whom records of the agency may be obtained, the times and places such records are  available for inspection and copying, and information on how to request records in person,  by mail, and[, if the agency accepts requests for records elec- tronically,] by e-mail.
 This posting shall be linked to the  website  of the committee on open government.
   (D) EVERY STATE AGENCY SHALL MAKE ITS PUBLISHABLE STATE DATA AVAILABLE ON  THE  AGENCY'S  WEBSITE  OR  TO  THE OFFICE OF INFORMATION TECHNOLOGY SERVICES TO BE AVAILABLE ON THE STATE'S OPEN DATA WEBSITE.
+ A. 6831--A  5

   (E) EVERY AGENCY SHALL MAKE AVAILABLE ON ITS WEBSITE'S HOMEPAGE A LINK TO THAT AGENCY'S CURRENT FISCAL YEAR BUDGET.
-  (F)  EVERY  AGENCY  SHALL  MAKE  AVAILABLE  COPIES  OF ALL CURRENT AND PROPOSED COLLECTIVE BARGAINING AGREEMENTS AND RELATED DOCUMENTS, INCLUD-
- A. 6831  5

- ING, BUT NOT LIMITED TO, ALL ADDENDA, SCHEDULES,  MEMORANDA,  AND  OTHER ATTACHMENTS.
   6. WHENEVER  THERE IS A QUESTION AS TO WHETHER OR NOT A RECORD SHOULD BE DISCLOSED, IT SHALL BE PRESUMED THAT THE REQUESTOR IS ENTITLED TO THE RECORD.